 If antibiotics are used too frequently, bacteria that are insensitive to antibiotics can develop and spread.
 This is known as antibiotic resistance.
 People who are infected with resistant bacteria are then difficult to treat as the effectiveness of antibiotics is reduced.

-Overall, the evidence is of high quality.
+The evidence was assessed by the authors of the review included.
+According to their assessment, the evidence is of overall high quality.
 It is very unlikely that further research will change the results .

 - September 2019 (update of the surrounding text, update of the research, no new evidence)